Ancient Chinese Songs

 Music was rich in Qin dynasty

 But the major breakthrough came during the Qin dynasty with the introduction of the zheng which was an oblong bridged zither.
-It was popular in places like Hakka, Shangdong, Henan and Chaozhou.
-The result of cross fertilization with other cultures was more evident when the pipa was introduced during the 6th century after it was brought over from Arabia and fine tuned to Chinese tastes.
+It was popular in places like Hakka, Shangdong, Henan, and Chaozhou.
+The result of cross-fertilization with other cultures was more evident when the pipe was introduced during the 6th century after it was brought over from Arabia and fine-tuned to Chinese tastes.

 Melody rather than harmony